How To Implement Adaptive Learning in 3 Easy Steps

 You can take a deeper dive into individual needs with LMS tools such as feedback forms and learner surveys.
 Add in data that the LMS gathers on learner engagement and content use.
 Some learner engagement features, including polls, provide training admins with instant learner feedback.

-Other LMS features make it easy to post external content, create billboards that attract learner attention and help learners find and use relevant content.
+Other LMS features make it easy to post external content, create graphics that attract learner attention, and help learners find and use relevant content.
 Each successfully engaged learner provides additional data about what learners want and need.

 Pull together all of the data you've gathered about learners as individuals and in different teams.
-Then, harness your LMS's reporting and analytics capabilities to slice and dice that data.
+Then, use your LMS's reporting and analytics capabilities to slice and dice that data.

 Data visualizations can clarify individual learners' strengths and weaknesses, enabling you to deliver the content they need.
 Deliver content that will move them toward bridging skill gaps that your data analysis reveals.
 You can even import data on job performance and target content focused on improving specific behaviors.